Last updated: April 2nd, 2020

 For example, you can:

-- Start a consulting gig on the side, and use your existing network to get new clients for yourself
+- Start a consulting gig or side hustle on the side, and use your existing network to get new clients for yourself

 - Acquire new skills that are in-demand, such as programming, marketing, or graphic design